roop/roop.github.io/_posts/2016-01-11-swift-evolution-week-of-01-04.md

 ### Other

+ - <a name="lib-binary-compat"></a>
- - Slava Pestov from the Swift team [tweeted](https://twitter.com/slava_pestov/status/685257918220898304) a link to a [work-in-progress draft](https://github.com/apple/swift/blob/master/docs/LibraryEvolution.rst) on the Swift team's goals for the Swift ABI (scheduled for Swift 3.0)
+   Slava Pestov from the Swift team [tweeted](https://twitter.com/slava_pestov/status/685257918220898304) a link to a [work-in-progress draft](https://github.com/apple/swift/blob/master/docs/LibraryEvolution.rst) on the Swift team's goals for the Swift ABI (scheduled for Swift 3.0)